HeckerBruvs/Skool-Haxs/README.md

 Some programs are a little trickier to install.
 Here are some guides on how to install them

 #### Minecraft
+Minecraft is kind of tricky to install.
+A normal person would think to just get the Minecraft Installer, and then run it through Method #3, but it is a little different.

+##### Step 1
+Obtain the Minecraft Installer from Mojang.

+##### Step 2
+Run the Minecraft Installer using Method #3.

+##### Step 3
+Wait for the Installer to fail.

+##### Step 4
+Obtain the Lunar Client Installer, or the Installer of any Minecraft Client you like.
+The reason we do this is because the Minecraft Installer gets its data from the Microsoft Store, whilst Clients get it from their own servers.
+On most school computers, the Microsoft Store is locked down, so it cannot get the data it needs, but it can still install the base files for your Client to build.

+##### Step 5
+Install your Client via method #3.

+##### Step 6
+Launch your Client.

+##### Step 7
+Launch the game from the Client, and the game will be built and Installed.

+##### Step 8
+Enjoy :)

+# The end.
 **More information will be added soon!**